Seedfern2002/seedfern2002.github.io/_stories/en/Optimization.md

 date: 2026-06-29
 permalink: /en/stories/optimization/
 lang: en
-excerpt: "Will be here soon."
+excerpt: "In an era of full optimization, where shall the future of humanity rest?"
 ---

-Chapter I: Local Optimum
+## Chapter I: Local Optimum

 I am a lab administrator at EternalOpt BioTech.
 In this day and age, there are barely any real experiments left for humans to conduct.

 Over two centuries ago, the advent of the Genomic Foundation Model fundamentally altered the trajectory of life sciences.
 Shortly thereafter, Gu Zhi built upon it to propose the "Multi-Objective Optimization Dynamics" algorithm—shortened to MOOD—for optimizing genomic pairing.